Ghajini (2008 film): Production

+Development

+Post the massive success of Ghajini, Murugadoss expressed interest in remaking the film with Salman Khan, but Pradeep Rawat felt like Aamir Khan might gel with Murugadoss better.

 It was rumoured earlier that the film was titled Kajri.
 It is a remake of the Tamil film, Ghajini (2005).
 Aamir Khan, who had never before worked in a remake film in his career, was initially hesitant to do the film, but was convinced by Suriya, the original star of the Tamil Ghajini, who told him he was "the only one who could do justice to the character."
 Suriya was a fan of Khan, and had some involvement in the film's development, discussing minute details with Khan for two years during the film's development.

+Casting

-Priyanka Chopra was offered a lead role in the film, but Khan preferred Asin Thottumkal over her as he loved her performance in the original film.
+Priyanka Chopra was offered the role of Kalpana, but was later replaced by Asin, who reprised her role from the original Tamil film.

 Khan was involved in the film's creative writing process, deciding what should remain from the original Tamil Ghajini and what changes should be made.
 Murugadoss revealed that the altered climax of the film was rewritten by Khan.
 According to Murugadoss:

 Influences

-Murdagoss's original 2005 Tamil version of Ghajini was inspired by the American film Memento (2000), which itself was adapted from the short story Memento Mori.
+Murdagoss's original 2005 Tamil version of Ghajini was inspired by the American film Memento (2000), which itself was adapted from the short story "Memento Mori".
 The film stars Guy Pearce as Leonard Shelby, a former insurance fraud investigator searching for the man he believes raped and killed his wife during a burglary.
 Leonard suffers from anterograde amnesia, which he contracted from severe head trauma during the attack on his wife.
 Certain concepts like writing notes behind instant Polaroid photographs and tattooing facts on his body are also similar.
 According to Khan, "Ghajini is not a remake or even slightly inspired by Memento, but rather a remake of the Tamil film, Ghajini".
 However, he acknowledged that Murgadoss's original Tamil film was at least partly inspired by Memento, stating, "Murgadoss had heard about a film called Memento and the concept had really fascinated him.
 Without having seen the film he went ahead and wrote his own version of the script and screenplay.
 Having finished his script, he then saw Memento, found it very different from what he had written, and went ahead and made Ghajini."

 The CGI opening brain sequence was inspired by the 1999 film Fight Club by David Fincher.
 This sequence was also used in the Tamil version of the film.

-The film's title is a reference to Mahmud of Ghazni, the tenth-century Sultan of Ghaznavid Empire whose name is pronounced "Ghajini" in Tamil.
+The film's title is a reference to Mahmud of Ghazni, the tenth-century Sultan of the Ghaznavid Empire whose name is pronounced "Ghajini" in Tamil.
 Several comical scenes in the film are similar to Happy Go Lovely (1951).
-The scene where Kalpana (Asin Thottumkal) helps a blind man to cross the road is similar to the French film Amélie.